withastro/astro/docs/core-concepts/component-hydration.md

 ## Hydrate Frontend Components

-To hydrate your components in the client, you may use any of the following techniques:
+Astro renders every component on the server at build time.
+To hydrate your components on the client at runtime, you may use any of the following techniques:

-- `<MyComponent:load />` will render the component on page load.
+- `<MyComponent:load />` will hydrate the component on page load.
-- `<MyComponent:idle />` will use [requestIdleCallback()][mdn-ric] to render the component as soon as main thread is free.
+- `<MyComponent:idle />` will use [requestIdleCallback()][mdn-ric] to hydrate the component as soon as main thread is free.
-- `<MyComponent:visible />` will use an [IntersectionObserver][mdn-io] to render the component when the element enters the viewport.
+- `<MyComponent:visible />` will use an [IntersectionObserver][mdn-io] to hydrate the component when the element enters the viewport.

 ## Hydrate Astro Components